-What CISOs need most are tools to effectively convey issues surrounding cybersecurity in order to obtain sufficient cybersecurity funding.
-This article provides tips and best practices for CISOs on how to communicate IT security to the executive board and ensure that it takes cybersecurity seriously.
+What CISOs need most to obtain sufficient backing from the board are tools that convey cybersecurity issues effectively.
+This article provides tips and best practices for CISOs on how to communicate IT security to the executive board and deepen their involvement.

 Why do CISOs need to improve their communication with the board?

-A lack of effective communication between a CISO and the executive board is often the primary reason that organizations fail to implement security practices to cover their specific needs and properly secure their most valuable assets.
-According to PwC’s 2022 Annual Corporate Directors Survey, only 41% of corporate directors think that their board members understand cybersecurity risks “very well”.
-The most probable reason is that the board and the CISO speak different languages.
+A lack of effective communication between a CISO and the executive board is often the primary reason that organizations fail to implement proper cybersecurity measures.
+The most likely reason is that the board and the CISO speak different languages.

 While each organization’s board is unique, most board executives don’t have a technical background.
-According to data from Heidrick & Struggles, only 5%, 10%, and 17% of board members in Europe, the United Kingdom, and the United States, respectively, have cybersecurity experience.
+According to the 2024 Global Chief Information Security Officer Organization and Compensation Survey conducted by Heidrick & Struggles, only 29% of boards possess “a large extent” of cybersecurity expertise and knowledge and can respond to a CISO’s presentations insightfully.
 That being the case, it may be challenging for the board to understand the interrelation between cybersecurity risks and business risks.

-At the same time, CISOs often tend to forget that the board has very little insight into the complexity of cybersecurity operations.
-Some CISOs struggle to communicate cybersecurity to the board in business terms, which leads to underestimation of the value of cybersecurity by board members and, consequently, insufficient cybersecurity budgets.
+CISOs often tend to forget that the board has little insight into the complexity of cybersecurity operations.
+Some CISOs don’t know how to present cybersecurity to the board using business terms, which causes board members to underestimate the value of cybersecurity and, consequently, leads to insufficient cybersecurity budgets.

 Moreover, board members’ cybersecurity expertise may soon stop being viewed simply as an asset and become more of a requirement in some countries.
-In the US, the Securities and Exchange Commission (SEC) is considering a new security regulation which would require reporting on the board of directors’ cybersecurity expertise.
+In 2023, the US Securities and Exchange Commission (SEC) adopted rules that require organizations to report on the board of directors’ cybersecurity expertise.
+However, the addition of cybersecurity experts to executive boards remains low for now.

 To help you prepare for your meeting with the board, let’s first take a look at what executives expect you to report.

-Which aspects of your organization’s security to report may depend on the type of board meeting.
+The aspects of your organization’s security that should be reported may depend on the type of board meeting.
 For instance, what you report in an annual board meeting will differ from what you discuss in an incident-driven meeting.
 Here, we review the most crucial information you may need to report to the executive board during regular quarterly meetings:

 1. Current cybersecurity risks

-Consider researching current widespread and industry-specific security incidents before the meeting.
+Research current widespread and industry-specific security incidents before the meeting.
 Board members should realize that the threat is real.
-Ideally, you should provide a few real examples and their consequences.
-If you work in one of the industries at risk of cyberattacks, you should emphasize that fact to the board as well.
+Ideally, provide a few real-world examples and their consequences.
+If you work in one of the industries at risk of cyberattacks, emphasize that fact to the board as well.

 After your research, consider conducting a risk assessment.
 It can help you: